All about discount

 Track Performance and Adjust as Needed

 Once your tiered discount strategy is live, keep an eye on the data.
 Are customers consistently hitting your top tier, or are they stopping short?
 If they're not reaching the highest discount levels, consider adjusting the tiers.
 Maybe that top discount of 20% at $200 is a bit too steep for your customer base—try lowering it to $150.
+Analyzing the data will help you understand what works best, and it’s important to differentiate between general promotions and specific discounts.
+For more clarity, read our guide on the difference between promotion and discount to fine-tune your approach.

 Pro Tip: Use the analytics provided by Discounty to track which tiers are working best and adjust accordingly to optimize your strategy.